The FTE Tree Blog

 How to Calculate a Full-Time Equivalent (FTE)

-1. Those who can add up full-time equivalents (FTEs) in their sleep and tell you the FTE total of a dozen positions of varying schedules off the top of their head.
+1. Those who can effortlessly calculate full-time equivalents (FTEs) and can instantly tell you the FTE total of multiple positions with varying schedules.

-2. Those who hear the term frequently, and know that someone who works full-time is a 1.0 FTE, but needs to think for a moment about any other type of schedule.
+2. Those who are familiar with the term and know that a full-time worker equals a 1.0 FTE, but may need a moment to calculate anything else.

-Here at FTE Tree, we strive to make sure our software can simplify all the complexities of calculating full-time equivalents for your large and complex department or organization.
-Even though good software makes this easy, it's still important to understand how the math works behind the scenes.
+At FTE Tree, our goal is to simplify the complexities of calculating FTEs for your large and complex organization.
+While good software makes this process easy, it’s still valuable to understand the underlying math.

-We've built an "FTE Cheat Sheet" for you to download and print out, available in both Excel and PDF formats for your convenience.
+We’ve created an "FTE Cheat Sheet" for you to download and print, available in both Excel and PDF formats for your convenience.

 *Download for Microsoft Excel or as a PDF File

-Calculating a full-time equivalent is straightforward once you think of it in terms of exactly that, a full-time equivalent position or schedule.
-It doesn't matter what period we are talking about, whether it is for a single day, week, month, quarter, or year.
-The concept of an FTE allows us to monitor staffing levels, have an understanding of the total number of hours worked, and compare them to another period.
-Since an FTE is the amount of time worked compared to a full-time employee in the same organization, the time periods can be the same, or even different.
+Calculating a full-time equivalent is straightforward when you think of it as a comparison to a full-time position or schedule.
+Whether you’re looking at a single day, week, month, quarter, or year, FTEs help monitor staffing levels and compare total hours worked across different periods.
+Since an FTE represents the amount of time worked compared to a full-time employee in the same organization, you can compare across equal or differing time periods.

-As we just mentioned above, FTEs can be calculated for any period.
-We'll show the common examples below.
+FTEs can be calculated for any time period.
+Here are some common examples:

 Single Day (8 Hours)